cds-snc/design-research-handbook/_pages/en/research-best-practices/what-is-quality.md

 ---
 layout: page
-title:  "What do we think quality research is?"
+title:  "Coming soon: What do we think quality research is?"
 lang: en
 permalink: "/quality-research/"
 category: "Best practices"